Frequently asked questions about Rainforest Mobile testing with Android and iOS Virtual Machines

 - The iOS VM is a Simulator.

-- The Android VM is the real Android operating system running on computer, instead of a phone.
-This means that Android testing very closely reflects real app performance.
+- The Android VM is the official Google Android emulator running on a computer, instead of a phone.
+This means that Android testing very closely reflects behavior on a real device.

 Can I see the address of my business on a map/interact with different built-in phone functionality?